Yigit-dev/Yigit-dev/README.md

 </p>

 <div size='20px'>💡 &nbsp;Enthusiastic and dynamic software developer with a demonstrated working and never ending passion.  </div>
-<div size='20px'> ❤️ &nbsp;Work to deepen in the fields I enjoy, to come to a good position in computer science with a solid education and experience, and to make the best contributions to this science.</div>
 <div size='20px'> ⚡ &nbsp;I am responsible and I self-organization myself wonderfully.
 I resolve issues and find best solutions. </div>
 </br>